Your cart is currently empty!

 Since children in cardiogenic shock have a problem with cardiac contractility, the primary goal of therapy is to restore contractility.
 Unlike most other types of shock, fluid resuscitation is not a primary intervention in cardiogenic shock.
 Often medications to support contractility and reduce afterload are first-line treatments.
 In normotensive persons, this means vasodilators and diuretics (both decrease intravascular volume).
 Contractility is supported with inotropes.
 Milrinone is often used to decrease peripheral vascular resistance.
 When additional volume is needed, fluid can be administered slowly and cautiously: 5 to 10 mL/kg over 10 to 20 minutes.
 A pediatric cardiologist or critical care specialist should manage persons with cardiogenic shock.

 Causes of obstructive shock require rapid and definitive care since they are acutely life-threatening.
 Cardiac tamponade requires pericardial drainage.
 Tension pneumothorax requires needle decompression and subsequent placement of a chest tube (tube thoracotomy).
-Pediatric heart surgeons can address vascular abnormalities, and ductus arteriosus can be induced to remain open by administering prostaglandin E1 analogs.
+Pediatric heart surgeons can address vascular abnormalities and prostaglandin E1 analogs can be administered to maintain a patent ductus arteriosus in neonates with ductal-dependent lesions.
 Pulmonary embolism care is mostly supportive, though trained personnel can administer fibrinolytic and anticoagulant agents.
 Management of these complex etiologies is beyond the scope of this handbook.